tfeist12/Obsidian/HPE Notes/To Do.md

 - Use Claude as model for copilot chat
 - Start working on 2026 goals

-Ashish Sangwan - architect for file ran regular ring 1 for file branch
-What other tests do you recommend running?
+**Britt 2026 Suggestions:
 - Get more involved in DI design - K9 doesn't have much to do on our current stuff
-- Work with other teams to do this
+	- This will likely require more work with other teams
-- Understand NFS configuration and setup on HomeFleet - K9 needs more direct work on file related stuff
+- Understand NFS configuration and setup on HomeFleet - K9 needs a more direct connection to file related work